jfjlaros/vma209/docs/review.rst

 -------

 Work fine, but like most of the other components are wired a bit awkward.
-They read a logical 0 if the button is pressed, a 1 otherwise.
+They read LOW if the button is pressed, HIGH otherwise.
 This is also mitigated by the use of the ``invert`` parameter.

 Jumper J2 controls the pull up resistors for the buttons.
 If this jumper is removed, the ``pullUp`` parameter can be used to use the internal pull up